 How you use Apeiris.

-Apeiris isn't another tool to run — it's the open, machine-readable, signed evidence layer that sits upstream of the tools you already have.
+Apeiris isn't another tool to run — it's the open, machine-readable, signed evidence layer that sits upstream of the tools you already have — defining how the actions your autonomous workloads assemble from them are evaluated.
 It gives your GRC, security, gateway, agent, and pipeline systems one shared, vendor-neutral vocabulary of controls and evidence.
 Here's where it fits, and what you can do with it tomorrow.

 Ingest the obligations once → map to concrete, testable controls → your tools consume the same signed evidence.
 No lock-in to a vendor's version of what governance means.